xcart/xcart-docs/_pages/kb_en/general_setup/htaccess.md

 title: How to password protect access to your X-Cart
 order: 100
 published: true
+description: How to password protect access to your X-Cart
 ---
 Sometimes it may be necessary to close/limit access to your website or the cart admin area for security or developing issues.
 This can be done using [htaccess password protection](http://www.htaccesstools.com/articles/password-protection/ "How to password protect access to your X-Cart").